ducktown/duckietown.org/classes/2017/17-TTIC/index.md

 ## Prerequisites

-* Familiarity with Linux development environment.
+* Familiarity with the GNU/Linux development environment.
 * Access to a laptop with Ubuntu 16.04 installed.
-(Note: Not 14.04)

 ## Related classes at TTIC